cloudwiser/recognition/README.md

 ##### Headless OpenCV install on AWS Linux

+The one-free-micro-instance-per-month on AWS is a nice bargain and I have configured a micro EC2 instance to run 2 instances of recog handling 2 separate RTSP video streams.
+Inference processing time will depend on model, stream resolution and number of recog instances obviously.

-The one-micro-instance-per-month is quite appealing and so I configure a micro EC2 instance to run recog.
-It requires some additional pre-requisites to be installed in order to build OpenCV 4 and, assuming you are running this without X as the output, one can also install the headless version of the OpenCV python package.
+It requires some additional pre-requisites to be installed in order to first build OpenCV 4 as below and, assuming you are running this without X as the output, you can also install the headless version of the OpenCV python package.

-Remember to add the `--headless` argument to the command line otherwise the script will error.
+Remember to add the `--headless` argument to the recog.py command line otherwise the script will error.

 ```sh
 $ sudo yum update